aaronmams/jekyll-now/_posts/2017-04-19-United Airlines part 1: corporate socialists.md

 * College students protesting the high cost of tuition, and rapid rates of increase in tuition, at universities across the U.S.
 * Affordable housing advocates who want to live in expensive zip codes without paying market rates.

-I know this last bit is touch off-topic but felt compelled to include it because I've seen a number of media outlets (mostly the kooky right wing press) talking about how, "Well sure, United handled the situation poorly but...they had every right to remove passengers from the plane because they offered fair compensation and nobody accepted."
+I know this last bit is touch off-topic but felt compelled to include it because I've seen a number of media outlets (mostly the kooky right wing press) talking about how, "Well sure, United handled the situation poorly but...they had every right to remove passengers from the plane because they offered fair compensation according to their contract of carriage and nobody accepted."

 Again I say BULLSHIT!
 The people making these claims are often the people who delight in defending markets when markets are pricing marginalize people out of important things like prescription drugs...but God forbid market forces cut into corporate profits!